rohun-tripathi/Speech-recognition/README.md

 audioCAPTCHA is a Python module that generates clips to be used Audio CAPTCHA from everyday audio sources.
-It runs on 3.4-3.6 and will work with minimal tweaks for python 2.7.
+It has been tested for python 3.4-3.6 and will work with minimal tweaks for python 2.7.
 It requires uses pydub, http://pydub.com, for audio file manipulation and watson-developer-cloud for Speech to Text conversion.

 Author -
     Rohun Tripathi
     rohun.tripathi.5@gmail.com
-    The URL of the project hosting page (GitHub, etc.)
+    Add - The URL of the project hosting page (GitHub, etc.)
-    The URL of the paper draft
+    Add - The URL of the paper draft

 Requirements:

 Tested in python 3.3-3.6.
-Should work with minimal tweaks for for 2.7
+Should work with minimal tweaks for python 2.7

 Requirements:
     pydub - pip install pydub